Layer 2 Rollups

 Multiple implementations of ZK-rollups exist that you can integrate into your dapps:

-Optimistic rollups use a sidechain that sits in parallel to the main Ethereum chain.
+Optimistic rollups sit in parallel to the main Ethereum chain on layer 2.
 They can offer improvements in scalability because they don't do any computation by default.
-Instead, after a transaction they propose the new state to mainnet.
-Or "notarise" the transaction.
+Instead, after a transaction they propose the new state to mainnet, or "notarise" the transaction.